-Renault ZOE review - Range, charging and running costs
+Renault Zoe - Range, charging and running costs

-Expert data suggests the Zoe will retain an average of 40% over three years and 36,000 miles.
+Expert data suggests the Zoe will retain between 45 and 52 per cent of its original value over three years and 36,000 miles.
 This is a marked improvement over the previous model and should provide increased confidence for private buyers.

 In this review

 - 1Renault Zoe reviewThe Renault Zoe is a capable small electric car, let down by its poor build quality and safety rating

 - 2Electric motor, drive and performanceIt’s quick off the mark and great around town, although the Zoe runs out of puff on motorways

 - 3Range, charging and running costs - currently readingA 245-mile range and solid residual values help to boost the Zoe's appeal, though sub-par rapid charging speeds shouldn’t be overlooked

 - 4Interior, design and technologyRivals feel much better built than the Zoe, whose infotainment system is well behind the curve now too